Get In Touch

 • Fines – Overstaying your welcome could earn you a fine between 500€-10,000€ depending on how long you’ve overstayed.
 A fine could also be issued in conjunction with an entry ban.

 • Deportation – This usually only happens if you’re working or claiming benefits in Spain without a valid visa.
-You’ll be given a limited number of days to leave before you’re officially deported.
+You’ll be given a limited number of days to leave Spain before you’re officially deported.

 • Entry bans – If you’re caught travelling in Spain – or any other Schengen country – past the 90-day period, you could be banned from re-entering for up to 3 years.